 Yesterday’s science experiment confirmed that, yes, two people in a tent definitely make things warmer.
-Naturally, that didn’t make it any easier to get out of our sleeping bags and start hiking.
+Naturally, that didn’t make it any easier to get out of our sleeping bags on a cool morning and start hiking.

 The road was just as heavily used this morning as it was last night, perhaps even more so.
 Besides the cars going past, there was also a guy walking his dog.
 Rather, it was more like he was angrily dragging his dog by the leash.
 I was glad there was a reasonably thick barrier of trees between our campsite and the road, so I’m pretty sure he didn’t see me frowning at his behavior.